Last Updated: 16 July, 2014

 7:00 pm – “Mary’s Wedding” Dessert Theater at The Bailey at the Bailey Theatre

 Join local director Sandra McClay and talented cast for this brilliant production, “Mail Order Annie”.
 It is the night before Mary’s wedding, and she is standing in her nightgown in war-scarred field, caught up in dreams and imaginings of the man she loves… Director Sandra McLay returns to the Bailey Theatre for Founders Days with a production of Mary’s Wedding by Canadian playwright Steven Massicotte.
 Rebecca Hohnsbein and Brian Dumont star as Mary Chalmers and Charlie Edwards.
 On the night before her wedding day, we relive the romance of Mary Chalmers and her “beau” Charlie, a Canadian farmer’s son taken up in the great wave of patriotism and duty that marked the first years of World War One.
 A dramatic and heart-felt telling of the Canadian wartime experience, Mary’s Wedding is told through Mary’s memories and dreams.
 The plot unfolds as scenes of their early romance entwine and clash with Mary’s perception of the harsh reality of the battle fields of Europe, known to her only from Charlie’s letters.
 Alongside her, we share the true nature of the Canadian experience of World War One; an experience of love, sacrifice and loss.
 The play’s wartime experience is completed with historical displays by the Camrose Centennial Museum and Camrose Heritage Railway Station and a performance and sing-along of classic wartime songs, led by pianist and vocalist Michelle Peterson.
 As a special introduction to the play, the film Canadians at War will be shown, along with a talk by Marion Bennett on Animals in Wartime.
 Saturday’s Dessert Theatre will feature a classic dessert of the era, brought to us by Bernell Odegard of the Lefse House.
-Tickets available at the Camrose Heritage Railway Station (780 672-3099) and the Bailey Theatre: Saturday (7pm) - $20 (includes dessert) Sunday Matinee (2 pm) -$15
+Tickets available at the Camrose Heritage Railway Station (780-672-3099, Candler Art Gallery and will be available at the door.

 SUNDAY August 17, 2014